 The charging system on a bike should be balanced – take out around the same amount of power that you are putting back in over the course of your ride.
 Making changes to produce more, consume less or both will upset that balance and cause problems.

-Ride with your headlight on all the time – that constant 6.5 amp draw during a ride will make sure that you are constantly recharging a depleted battery.
+Ride with your headlight on all the time – as I said with the shunt-type reg/rec that extra 3-4 amp current draw over and above the igintion electronics acts as a great place for any excess charge to go during a ride will make sure that you are constantly recharging a depleted battery.
 Your alternator stator will run a lot cooler, as will the regulator/rectifier itself.

 Short-Type MOSFET Regulator/Rectifier